-- 1.1 The Landscape Partnership was commissioned by Hatfield Peverel Parish Council in June 2015 to undertake a Local Landscape Character Assessment for the parish of Hatfield Peverel, which is located at the southernmost tip of the district of Braintree in Essex. - 1.2 The assessment is intended to assist the village in commenting on the appropriateness of the landscape aspects of any development within the village and/or its local setting that might come forward in the future. - 1.3 This study builds on work undertaken at both the national, county and district level.
-The areas identified are effectively 'sub areas' of the character areas already established in both the Braintree District (BDC) and Colchester Borough Council (CBC) Landscape Character Assessments, undertaken by Chris Blandford Associates for BDC (September 2006) and CBC (November 2005).
-In the context of this study the relevant Landscape Character Areas include the 'Terling' and 'Boreham' Farmland Plateau, and 'Blackwater' and 'Lower Chelmer' River Valley and River Valley Floor. - 1.4 The brief for the project required the following main outputs, which will be used to support Hatfield Peverel Parish Council's emerging Neighbourhood Development Plan: - An assessment of the landscape character and sensitivity of the landscape character around both the village and the adjacent hamlet of Nounsley, building on work undertaken at a district level; and - To provide a set of guidelines that inform opportunities for locating future green infrastructure and landscape enhancements to reinforce the landscape character of the village. - 1.5 The assessment involved the identification of Local Landscape Character Areas, in both the vicinity of the existing settlement and in the more distant landscape around the fringes of the parish.
+- 1.1 The Landscape Partnership was commissioned by Hatfield Peverel Parish Council in August 2022 to provide an update to the original Local Landscape Character Assessment for the parish, which was undertaken by The Landscape Partnership in 2015. - 1.2 The assessment is intended to assist the village in commenting on the appropriateness of the landscape aspects of any development within the village and/or its local setting that might come forward in the future. - 1.3 This study builds on previous work undertaken at the national, county, district and parish levels.
+The areas identified are effectively 'sub areas' of the character areas already established in the Braintree District Landscape Character Assessment (2006).
+In the context of this study the relevant Landscape Character Areas are the 'Terling' and 'Boreham' Farmland Plateaux, and the 'Blackwater' and 'Lower Chelmer' River Valleys. - 1.4 The brief for the project required the following main outputs, which will be used by Hatfield Peverel Parish Council to support their consideration and response to planning matters within the parish: - An assessment of the landscape character and sensitivity of the landscape character around both the village and the adjacent hamlet of Nounsley, building on work undertaken at a district level; and - A set of guidelines that inform opportunities for locating future green infrastructure and landscape enhancements to reinforce the landscape character of the village. - 1.5 The assessment involved the identification of Local Landscape Character Areas (LLCAs), in both the vicinity of the existing settlement and in the more distant landscape around the fringes of the parish.
 It identifies the key characteristics present, as well as noting key features that should be retained and/or protected, and landscape-related opportunities and constraints.
 The assessment of each character area concludes with a set of landscape guidelines to inform potential locations for accommodating green infrastructure, opportunities for landscape enhancement, habitat improvements, and reinforcing the landscape character of the village.